satcode8/recipe-project/README.md

 # recipe-project
 My first project on The Odin Project.
-This is a very brutalist recipe page with some recipies listed.
+This is a very brutalist recipe page with some recipes listed.